vai9er/TermShark/README.md

         Packs all information into PacketInfo structures and stores them in packet_list.
         Continues until all packets are read, or the maximum storage limit is reached.

+Gabe's Contribution
+Core Packet Handling & Processing, Base functionality, and User Interface Setup, Pausing and Resuming Packets

+    Struct PacketInfo
+    PacketInfo is a structure that encapsulates all relevant information about a captured network packet.
+It includes:
+    Timestamp: When the packet was captured.
+    Packet Number: A unique identifier for each packet.
+    Protocol: The type of protocol used (e.g., TCP, UDP).
+    Buffer (buf): Pointer to the raw packet data.
+    Source and Destination IPs: Human-readable IP addresses.
+    TCP-Specific Fields: Sequence number, acknowledgment number, source and destination ports, and TCP flags.
+    Size: The size of the packet in bytes.

+    PacketInfo *packet_list[MAX_PACKETS+1];
+    PacketInfo *filtered_packet_list[MAX_PACKETS+1];
+    int packet_count = 0;
+    int filtered_packet_count = 0;
+    int cursor_position = 0;  // index of the currently selected packet
+    int paused = 0;
+    int imported = 0;
+    FILE *log;

+    Keeps the current state of the program including a list of the processed packets, a list of filtered packets, the current packet count of the program, as well as indicators for the        cursor and pause/resume state.

+    int main(int argc, char** argv)
+    This is the main function of the program that sets up a raw socket for packet capture, initializes the ncurses user interface, and handles user inputs for interacting with packets.
+It     continuously listens for packets using recvfrom(), processes them, and updates the UI for users to view or manipulate packet details.

+    The main function is also responsible for determining whether we are paused (and should stop listening for packets) or to continously listen.

+    void process_packet(WINDOW *win, unsigned char *buffer, int size, int packet_no, const struct timeval *start_time) This function processes a captured packet by extracting its headers and creating a PacketInfo structure containing the metadata.
+It adds the packet to the list of packets, applies         filters if any, and updates the packet list displayed in the ncurses window.

+    void print_packets(WINDOW *win, const struct timeval *start_time) This function prints the respective summary list of captured packets in the ncurses window.
+It supports scrolling and highlights the currently selected packet, displaying details such as the packet number, protocol, source/destination addresses, and length.

+    double get_elapsed_time(const struct timeval *start_time, const struct timeval *current_time)
+    This utility function calculates the elapsed time in seconds between the start time and the current packet's timestamp, used for tracking relative packet arrival times.